QuickPay/ios-sdk-pod/README.md

+# THIS REPO IS NO LONGER MAINTANED!!

+We have migrated our SDK project into swift packages rather than using CocoaPods as our package platform.
+Please go to https://github.com/QuickPay/ios-sdk to find the newest and maintaned SDK.

 # QuickPay SDK

 The QuickPay SDK wraps the [QuickPay API](https://learn.quickpay.net/tech-talk/api/services/#services "QuickPay API") and provides the necessary functionality and convenience to add native payments to your app.